-Do VPN still work in China?
+Do VPNs still work in China?
 This is one of the most common questions I have been getting from people who are looking to travel or move to China in 2018.
-A lot of the concern stems from reports last year that China would be cracking down on VPN usage, specifically on January 11, 2018.
+A lot of the concern stems from reports last year that China would be cracking down on VPN usage, specifically the ban that was supposed to happen on March 31, 2018.
 So what has happened?
 Do VPNs no longer work in China or what?

 Personally, I use ExpressVPN – which has been incredibly reliable for me these past few years – but I also subscribe to a number of other VPNs that work great in China.
 Take your pick.
 The links for VPNs here are affiliate links, which means that at no extra cost to you I will be compensated should you choose to use their services.
 That said, I do personally subscribe to at least 6 VPNs at any given time and have been using them within China for over 8 years.

 I’ve lived in China for over a decade and these types of “VPN scares” have happened multiple times.
 China threatens to block all VPNs and people freak out.
 Changes are made and the VPN companies adjust.
 It’s the classic game of cat and mouse.

 And that’s the thing: it would be very difficult for China to completely block VPNs.
 There are times when they do a very good job, such as during sensitive dates or during high-level government meetings.
 However, even during these times of tightened internet, VPNs like ExpressVPN have historically adjusted quickly to the changes so that we foreigners can still enjoy getting on Facebook, Gmail and Instagram in China.